Traditions and crafts: discovering Indian know-how

 Tie and Dye, a fabric with timeless charm

-tie and dye fabric
+tie dye fabric

 A process originating from the city of Rajasthan, Tie and Dye is omnipresent in ethnic fashion, particularly in blouse collections.
 It aims to obtain a harmonious color gradient.

-The end result is a vibrant fabric, with varied and dynamic colors, which gives a touch of originality and sophistication to the clothes and accessories adorned with it.
+The end result is a vibrant fabric, with varied and dynamic colors, which gives a touch of originality and sophistication to the clothes and accessories that are adorned with it.
 Indian Tie and Dye is an artistic expression that continues to seduce with its timeless charm and mastered technique.

 Block printing or Dabu, the revival of an ancestral technique